 Offers fantastic support

 The final entry on this list is by no means the least of them.
 This entry by Asics is not only extremely comfortable to wear, but it also uses a blend of materials and state of the art technology to help you keep running correctly.Read more

 The majority of people found this shoe comfortable to wear overall, with only about 30% indicating that they should have bought a larger size.

-These shoes use a combination of synthetic materials, a natural rubber sole and strategic gel inserts to provide a great combination of comfort, stability and support to help your gait improve as you run.
+These shoes use a combination of synthetic materials, natural rubber sole and strategic gel inserts to provide a great combination of comfort, stability, and support to help your gait improve as you run.
 Simply put, these shoes will have you running better the longer you use them.

 Unfortunately, the tread on these particular shoes does leave a bit to be desired.
 They have little gripping power, and can easily wear down after a few dozen miles of running.

 Between the gel cushioning, engineered mid-sole area, and the structured arch and neutral support, this shoe is a great choice for those with high arches overall.
 If you’re looking for a shoe that truly helps prevent overpronation, this is it.